MARTIN THE MONKEY

 After completing this project, I learned that there is much work to be done as far as education and discussion of mental health are concerned.
 I want to learn how else mental health education can be communicated.

-I have reached out to several schools for their opinions as well as the prospect to use the book in their classrooms.
+I reached out to several schools for their opinions as well as the prospect to use the book in their classrooms.
 The book received positive feedback and interest from teachers.
 There is realistic possibility it will be implemented in lower grade classrooms.